qwtel/advent-of-deno-2018/README.md

 # Advent of ES
-JavaScript solutions for [Advent of Code 2018][AoC] using the latest ECMAScript features, specifically generators and a [custom iterator library](./util.mjs).
+JavaScript solutions for [Advent of Code 2018][AoC] using the latest ECMAScript features, specifically generators and iterators.

 [AoC]: https://adventofcode.com/2018